 Site at which point count is conducted.
-This description must accurately describe the count location to within 30 feet.
+This description must accurately describe the count location up to 30 feet.
 This information will be used to ensure that future TriBC’s count birds at the same locations.

 Sites on or near streets.
 Report the adjacent street address (e.g., “in front of 4549 Maple St”) or nearest street intersection.
 Report side of street or corner of intersection (e.g., “20 ft SE of SE corner of Bullard and Blackstone”).
 If no marked address is near, record distance and direction along street from nearest street.
 Include any nearby landmarks, especially those likely to appear on maps (e.g., “Woodward Park, 100 ft NE of parking lot”).
 Including GPS coordinates (in addition to the above) if possible, though not essential if detailed street locations are provided.